tcrossland/camunda-docs-manual/content/examples/tutorials/error-handling.md

 There are a couple of basic strategies to handle errors and exceptions within processes.
 The decision which strategy to use depends on:

- *   Technical vs. Business Errors: Does the error have some business meaning and causes an alternative process flow (like "item not on stock") or is it a technical malfunction (like "network currently down")?
+ *   Technical vs. Business Errors: Does the error have some business meaning and causes an alternative process flow (e.g., "item not on stock") or is it a technical malfunction (e.g., "network currently down")?
- *   Explicit error handling or generic approach: For some situations you want to explicitly model what should happen in case of an error (typically for business errors).
-For a lot of situations you don't want to do that but have some generic mechanism which applies for errors, simplifying your process models (typical for technical errors, imagine you would have to model network outage on every task were it might possibly occur?
+ *   Explicit error handling or generic approach: For some situations, you want to explicitly model what should happen in case of an error (typically for business errors).
+For a lot of situations, you don't want to do that.
+Instead, you have some generic mechanism which applies for errors, simplifying your process models (typical for technical errors, imagine you would have to model network outage on every task were it might possibly occur?
 You wouldn't be able to recognize your business process any more).

 In the context of the process engine, errors are normally raised as Java exceptions which you have to handle.
 Let's have a look at how to handle them.